MohibShaikh/Resume-Constructor-using-TS/README.md

 ## Overview

-This project is divided into two major milestones:
+This project is divided into 4 major milestones: